 - Cleaning the walls and ceilings in your home or having them repainted.

-If you’ve been exposed to secondhand smoke, evaluate your risk with the help of our lung cancer profiler.
+If you’ve been exposed to secondhand smoke, talk with a Banner Health specialist to help evaluate your risk for lung cancer.